supersuraccoon/gitbook_ipad_workstation_solution/ja/README.md

-作者: `SuperSuRaccoon`
+Written by `SuperSuRaccoon`

-これは `SpiderMonkey` && `Cocos2d-JS v3.10`　の勉強メモです(専門語が多すぎのために通訳まではしていません)

-内容について:
-- SpiderMonkey 基礎
-- SpiderMonkey JSAPI
+This book shares a solution of turning your iPad a workstation for :

+- Programming -  Web App / Server App
-- SpiderMonkey JSAPI コードスニペット
+  - Coding
-- SpiderMonkey ガベージコレクション
+  - Running
-- SpiderMonkey Rooting API
+  - Deploying
-- COCOS JSAPI カプセル化
+  - Debugging

+- Blogging - Wordpress / GitBook
-- COCOS JSBinding 対象ストレージ
+  - Write
-- COCOS JSBinding ワークフロー
+  - Publish
-- COCOS JSBinding コードスニペット
+  - Manager